phoughton/grim_test/README.md

 Often the _mean_ you are testing has previously been rounded.
 You can check if the _mean_ is consistent with a particular rounding type by including that as an argument.

-This implementation supports all the rounding types found in the Python `decimal` [implementation](https://docs.python.org/3/library/decimal.html) (at least between versiuons 3.8 and 3.11).
+This implementation supports all the rounding types found in the Python `decimal` [implementation](https://docs.python.org/3/library/decimal.html) (at least between versions 3.8 and 3.11).

 *(They are: ROUND_CEILING, ROUND_DOWN, ROUND_FLOOR, ROUND_HALF_DOWN, ROUND_HALF_EVEN, ROUND_HALF_UP, ROUND_UP, ROUND_05UP)*